adarshsharma-18/emotional-image-captioning-MLModel/README.md

-# Automatic Image Captioning in facial emotion dataset
+# Image Captioning in facial emotion

 ## Description

-This is the code repo for UCD final year project: Automatic Image Captioning in facial emotion dataset
+This is the code repo for UCD final year project: Image Captioning in facial emotion

 The project develops an appropriate model for images containing human faces that provides a more accurate and impact caption.